radarseven/Mandrill-Form/README.md

-# Mandrill Form
+# Mandrill Form - Statamic Plug-In
-A simple add-on for [Statamic](http://statamic.com) CMS to enable users to easily create an email form which using the [Mandrill](http://mandrillapp.com) API for email delivery.
+A simple plug-in for [Statamic](http://statamic.com) CMS to enable users to easily create an email form using the [Mandrill](http://mandrillapp.com) API for email delivery.

 This is a work in progres.
 Feel free to fork and fix bugs if found!